 Traveling can be very stressful, which is the antithesis of what traveling is supposed to do!
-You’re supposed to be relaxed and enjoying yourself, while rolling with the punches and letting go in the best of ways.
+You’re supposed to be relaxed and enjoying yourself while rolling with the punches and letting go in the best of ways.
 No matter where you’re headed, or what you’re planning, you need to be able to kick back and have a good time!
+You may have even managed to afford the cost of a private jet for the ultimate luxury experience in the air so you can travel in comfort and serious style.

 Make Sure You Know the Rules